Garmin FTP – what is it? and why it’s probably not quite what you think it is

 • Physiological data during training: eg relationship between heart rate and power

-• Training power, elevation gain and training volume: distribution of power during your workouts, typical elevation gain of your rides, amount of training you do
+• Training power, elevation gain and training volume: distribution of power during your workouts, typical elevation gain of your rides, and amount of training you do

 • Highest normalised power on previous rides: basically your best effort in the past few weeks, automatically derived from hard workouts, no matter the duration